-is by far the most widespread of the giant barrel cacti, and is quite variable in spine color - deep red, whitish, yellow, or intermediate shades, but characterized by a long (up to 5 inches), curved central spine that points outwards and downwards and is covered by tiny ridges.
-Close by are 3 more outward-pointing spines, slightly shorter, and 8 to 28 smaller, lighter colored radial spines, all contributing to a dense lattice that mostly obscures the green stem and its pronounced ribs, numbering 18 to 31.
+is by far the most widespread of the giant barrel cacti, and is quite variable in spine color - deep red, whitish, yellow, or intermediate shades, but characterized by a long (up to 5 inches) central spine that points outwards and downwards and is covered by tiny ridges.
+This spine is curved towards the tip but not strongly hooked.
+Close by are three more outward-pointing spines, slightly shorter, and eight to 28 smaller, lighter colored radial spines, all contributing to a dense lattice that mostly obscures the green stem and its pronounced ribs, numbering 18 to 31.
 Flowers are yellow, appearing in spring and early summer, while the fruits are bright yellow.

-There are no other barrel cacti for most of its range - California, Nevada, Utah, northwest and southwest Arizona; only in central and south Arizona does it overlap with the other two large barrels, ferocactus wislizeni
+There are no other barrel cacti for most of its range - California, Nevada, Utah, northwest and southwest Arizona; only in central and south Arizona does ferocactus cylindraceus overlap with the other two large barrels, ferocactus wislizeni

 and ferocactus emoryi

-, but the California barrel can be distinguished because the former has fewer and smaller radial spines, while the latter has no radial spines at all.
+, but the California barrel can be distinguished because the former has fewer and smaller radial spines (and a more strongly hooked central spine), while the latter has no radial spines at all.